MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 Escalated cases | *[All cases escalated within specified time period]* SLA compliant cases | *[Of the total cases, the cases that are SLA compliant]* (including rollover cases and new cases that are SLA compliant)
-Resolution time | *[The average resolution time of all cases resolved within specified time period]* Average CSAT | *[The average customer satisfaction score of all cases resolved within the specified time period]*
+Resolution time | *[The average resolution time of all cases resolved within specified time period]* Average CSAT | *[The sum of CSAT scores]* / *[The count of resolved cases that have CSAT values]*

-A blue up and down indicator next the value indicates that positive percent change in that direction.
+A blue up and down indicator next the value indicates the positive percent change in that direction.
 A red indicator indicates a negative percent change.

 ## Case priority chart